AntonKrug/stick-business-card-mk2-blinky/README.md

 # Clock

-For many projects the internal 8MHz oscillator is enough, however for the USB to work a external crystal needs to be populated on the PCB together with two capacitors.
+For many projects the internal 8MHz oscillator is enough, however for the USB to work a external crystal (12Mhz for example) needs to be populated on the PCB together with two capacitors.

 # Software USB